starwisp/Civizard-tileset-archeology/README.md

 <b>Arrows point to problems: Last tile has some bytes missing; Black areas could be normal.
 The black area on position 1 in the decompressed terrain datafile occurs in the live game after sequential tile injection (see image in 6.2) as well on position 1, so we can infer that it may be intentional.</b>

 While we were brainstorming this, Vervalkon noticed the problem: The shifting pixel issue was because, 00067084.bin.out was missing 20 pixels from the beginning and 00010384.bin.out had an extra four pixels in its end.
-So maybe all 4 bins could be part of one file that was split too early.
+Since one tile has 24x24 pixels. that would hint at more tile when combined.
+If we can combine 2 bins, maybe all 4 bins might be part of one file that was split too early.
 The trick then was to manually combine all 4 larger bins from world0.bmf and world1.bmf, respectively.
 This got rid of the tearing and shifting in the tiles and left us 2 nicely laid out terrain tilesets.

 ![myror](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/52cb83ea-379f-4326-8c95-dc94d5496f1c)